 Getting people to like you

 My unexpected meeting with Welsh rugby legend Gareth Edwards (and scorer of the greatest try in rugby history) will live with me forever.
-But throughout that memorable journey winding through the valleys, I enjoyed listening to arguably the greatest Welsh rugby player to have lived, his take on that famous Barbarians try, how his career started and of course why he picked me up.
+But throughout that memorable journey winding through the valleys, I enjoyed listening to arguably the most talented Welsh rugby player ever to have lived, his take on that famous Barbarians try, how his career started and of course why he picked me up.
 As such, Gareth did most of the talking and I just listened.
 This simple dynamic works in a very powerful way and builds relationships because it is based on the following principle:

 …the most important person in our own world is ourselves and given the opportunity we typically ‘like’ to talk about ourselves.